New York Manumission Society: Litigation

+Emmet continued to represent the Society, and to defend African Americans against the claims of their former masters, until 1827.

 Legislation

 Beginning in 1785, the Society lobbied for a state law to abolish slavery in the state, as all the other northern states (except New Jersey) had done.
 Considerable opposition came from the Dutch areas upstate (where slavery was still popular), as well as from the many businessmen in New York who profited from the slave trade.
 The two houses passed different emancipation bills and could not reconcile them.
 Every member of the New York legislature but one voted for some form of gradual emancipation, but no agreement could be reached on the civil rights of freedmen afterwards.

 Some measure of success finally came in 1799 when John Jay, as Governor of New York State, signed the Act for the Gradual Abolition of Slavery into law; however it still ignored the subject of civil rights for freed slaves.
 The resulting legislation declared that, from July 4 of that year, all children born to slave parents would be free.
 It also outlawed the exportation of current slaves to other states.
 However, the Act held the caveat that the children would be subject to apprenticeship.
 These same children would be required to serve their mother's owner until age twenty-eight for males, and age twenty-five for females.
 The law defined the children of slaves as a type of indentured servant, while scheduling them for eventual freedom.

 Another law was passed in 1817:

 The last slaves in New York were emancipated by July 4, 1827; the process was the largest emancipation in North America before 1861.
 Although the law as written did not set free those born between 1799 and 1817, many still children, public sentiment in New York had changed between 1817 and 1827, enough so that in practice they were set free as well.
-The press referred to it as a "General Enancipation".
+The press referred to it as a "General Emancipation".
 An estimated 10,000 enslaved New Yorkers were freed in 1827.

 Thousands of freedmen celebrated with a parade in New York.
 The parade was deliberately held on July 5, not the 4th.